-- 1.1 As soon as the time and venue of the shareholders' meeting have been decided, and no later than in conjunction with the third quarter report, the information is to be posted on the company's website.
-This information is also to include the closing date for issues to be submitted by shareholders for inclusion in the notice of meeting. - 1.2 The notice of meeting and other documents relevant to the shareholders' meeting are to be available in such time and in such a form that they provide shareholders with sufficient opportunity to form a well-founded opinion on the issues raised. - 1.3 The company chair and as many members of the board as are required for a quorum are to be present at shareholders' meetings.
-The chief executive officer is to attend.

-At least one member of the company's nomination committee, at least one of the company's auditors and, if possible, each member of the board are to be present at the annual general meeting.

-- 1.4 The company's nomination committee is to propose a chair for the annual general meeting.
-The proposal is to be presented in the notice of the meeting. - 1.5 The shareholders' meeting is to be conducted in Swedish and the material presented is to be available in Swedish.
-If the ownership structure warrants it, and it is financially feasible, the company is to offer simultaneous interpretation into other relevant languages, as well as translation of all or parts of the meeting documentation.

-- 1.6 A shareholder, or a representative of a shareholder, who is neither a member of the board nor an employee of the company is to be appointed to verify the minutes of the shareholders' meeting. - 1.7 The minutes of the latest annual general meeting and any subsequent extraordinary shareholders' meetings are to be posted on the company's website.
-It is not necessary to publish the register of voters from the meeting or any attachments containing such information.
-The minutes are also to be translated from Swedish into any other language warranted by the ownership structure, providing this is financially feasible.
+- 1.1 As soon as the date and venue of the shareholders' meeting have been decided, and in the case of annual general meetings no later than in conjunction with the third quarter report, the information is to be posted on the company's website.
+This information is also to include the closing date for matters to be submitted by shareholders for inclusion in the notice of meeting. - 1.2 The company chair and as many members of the board as are required for a quorum are to be present at shareholders' meetings.
+The chief executive officer is to attend. - At least one member of the company's nomination committee, at least one of the company's auditors and, if possible, each member of the board are to be present at the annual general meeting. - 1.3 The company's nomination committee is to propose a chair for the annual general meeting.
+The proposal is to be presented in the notice of the meeting. - 1.4 If the ownership structure warrants it, and it is financially feasible given the financial situation of the company, the company is to offer simultaneous interpretation of the shareholders' meeting into other relevant languages than Swedish, as well as translation of all or parts of the meeting documentation.
+The same applies to the minutes of the meeting. - 1.5 A shareholder, or a proxy representative of a shareholder, who is neither a member of the board nor an employee of the company is to be appointed to verify and sign the minutes of the shareholders' meeting.

-2 Appointment and remuneration of the board and statutory auditor
+2 The nomination committee

-The shareholder's meeting's decisions on election and remuneration of the board of directors and auditor are to be prepared in a structured, clearly stated process governed by the shareholders that provides conditions for well-informed decision-making.
+The election and remuneration of the board of directors and the auditor are to be prepared in a structured, clearly stated, shareholder-governed process which provides conditions for well-informed decision-making.

-The sole task of the nomination committee is to propose decisions to the shareholders' meeting on electoral and remuneration issues and, where applicable, procedural issues for the appointment of the following year's nomination committee.
-Regardless of how they are appointed, members of the nomination committee are to promote the interests of all shareholders.
-Members are not to reveal the content and details of nominations discussions unduly.
+The sole task of the nomination committee is to propose decisions to the share-holders' meeting regarding electoral and remuneration issues and, where applicable, procedural issues for the next nomination committee.
+Regardless of how they are appointed, members of the nomination committee are to promote the common interests of all shareholders.
+Committee members are not to reveal the content and details of nominations discussions unduly.
+Each member of the nomination committee is to consider carefully whether there is a conflict of interest before accepting the assignment.